0x25b3/Installer/README.md

 0x25b3's Installer
 ==================

-Self-Contained Installer in .NET.
-Wizard by Day, Installer by Night.
+A small, self-modifying installer with WYSIWYG edit-mode that can be configured until a ZIP file is provided as argument (eg. drag'n'drop).

-(Actually, it's a Wizard until a ZIP is dragged on it.
-It then self-modifies and creates an unchangable copy)
+At that point a non-editable copy will be created.

-"Work in progress"
+Work in progress